Master Kubernetes Monitoring with these Must-Track Metrics

 Investigating Pod Creation Latency

 If Pods are taking an excessive amount of time to create and start running, it may indicate an issue with the Kubelet or API server.
-To ensure that Pods are created and begin running within an acceptable timeframe, it is critical to monitor the latency of the Pod creation process.

 Keeping an Eye on kubelet State